-The next step is to randomly assign employment shocks to workers in the NRRI, based on the demographic characteristics - such as age, gender, race, education, and marital status - of those who became unemployed in April.
-It would have been nice to also match workers by industry, but detailed industry codes are not available in the public version of the SCF.
+The next step is to randomly assign employment shocks to workers in the NRRI, based on the demographic characteristics - such as age, gender, race, education, and marital status - of those who became

 The final step is to project how a job loss reduces the future earnings of each impacted worker.
 The estimates come from a 2013 study that follows workers over time and estimates the relationship between unemployment and workers' earnings trajectories.
 The equation relates wages in subsequent periods to whether the worker suffered a spell of unemployment and the number of years since that spell, controlling for age, gender, education, and homeownership.
 The results show that unemployment initially reduces wages by 31 percent, after which wages return slowly to their former trajectory (see Figure 5).